privacy-scaling-explorations/maci/docs/elgamal-api.md

 Attempts to generate new key from the deactivated one.

+Called from the cli command generateNewKey.
+This function then calls the generateNewKeyFromDeactivated function on the Poll smart contract.
+Reason: Contract size limit prevents having everything in the Poll smart contract at the moment.

 ```solidity
 function generateNewKeyFromDeactivated(Message memory _message, PubKey memory _coordPubKey, PubKey memory _sharedPubKey, Poll poll, uint256[8] memory _proof) external returns (uint256);
 ```